snehm/MUKKA-OS/README.md

 *sudo umount myfloppy*
 *sudo losetup -d /dev/loop0*

-\*note myfloppy is folder that we have created as mount point of our virtual floppy.
+\*note myfloppy is the folder that we have created as mount point of our virtual floppy.
 \*LOADER.SYS will be our stage one boot loader in binary format.
-\*KRNLDR.SYS will be our stage two boot loader in binary format.
+\*KRNLDR.SYS will be our stage two bootloader in binary format.

 ## BOOT LOADER STAGE ONE